toskumar/blog/apigee/RateLimit.md

 **Example 4 Quota calendar policy**
 1. Create and deploy a standard reverse proxy type
-1. Add a Quota type policy and set the type="calendar"
+1. Add a Quota type policy to the proxy request preFlow and set the type="calendar"
 1. Set the StartTime element to the future date and time
-1. Test the URL in browser or any rest client http://demo-test.apigee.net/example4
+1. Test the URL in browser or any REST client http://demo-test.apigee.net/example4

 ```xml
 <Quota async="false" continueOnError="false" enabled="true" name="Quota-1" type="calendar">